-Around 62% of students who started college at Mcdaniel College graduate within six years.
+NOTE: Around 65% of students who start college at Mcdaniel College finish the requirements for graduation within six years.

 Mcdaniel College offers an orientation program before the start of fall classes to prepare new students for college life.